-- In some of the industries, DES has been considered as the standard to protect the data as it is the most common encryption algorithm.
+- In some industries, DES has been considered the standard to protect the data as it is the most common encryption algorithm.

 - Blowfish may be defined as the symmetric algorithm that has been introduced to replace the Data Encryption Standard(DES).

-- This algorithm divides the entire message into the block of 64 bits which then gets encrypted individually to enhance the security.
+- This algorithm divides the entire message into a block of 64 bits which then gets encrypted individually to enhance security.

 - Blowfish is often used in the websites that accept or process the payment online in order to encrypt the card and other critical details.